Aha WING: ENTRY POST

 HOW?
 By DOING, Trying, PLAYING, i.e., Practice, trial & error, re-trial & improvement, both accidental encounter & intentional inquiry; paying attention, making course corrections, revising & REPETITION.; also by EXAMPLE, model(ing); REFLECTION; INSPIRATION; & GUIDANCE from others.

-“The proof is in the pudding–& pudding in the experienced play.” –Yours Crudely
+“The proof is in the pudding–the play experienced.” –Yours Crudely

 The site offers both recipes & overviews.
 Recipes are the templates for how experience may be structured for maximum insight, learning & skill development, as well as for fun, enjoyment, & camaraderie.
 These should be especially useful to game-hosts & class managers (i.e., teachers).
-Overviews add insight & informed guidance to expand perspective for all participants.
+Overviews add insight & informed guidance to expand perspective for all readers & thinkers, participants & others.

 As Einstein’s thought-experiments showed, the mind can usefully imagine what is beyond its ability to practice or do directly.
 It’s well known that athletes & performers can benefit from mental practice.
-Similarly, spectators may experience a version of muscle awareness observing others in action.
-Whether for active performers practicing routines in the mind, or spectators observing performance in action, the mind remains the primary agency at play, informing the body in the process, a mutual dialog whether actively playing movements out or only imagining.
+Similarly, spectators can experience a version of muscle awareness simply observing others in action.
+Whether for active performers practicing routines in the mind, or spectators observing performance in action, the mind remains the primary agency at play, informing the body in the process, a mutual dialog (whether actively playing movements out or only imagining).

 The point here is that readers may derive some benefits simply by imagining the game-play or exercises described.
 The greater role mind plays in a particular game or activity, the greater benefits likely realized from “virtual” play, i.e., imagining choices (actions) & their effects.
 In many game situations (from tic-tac-toe, chess, go, on), active players themselves do this (play choices out in the mind) en route to choosing best-seeming moves.